rescrv/blue/zerror/README.md

 Warts
 -----

-- zerror_core is a separate crate that provides a wrappable struct for implementing Z.
+- zerror_core is a separate crate that provides a wrappable struct for implementing Z.  This is mildly inconvenient, but was done to separate this library from the zerror_core dependencies.

 Documentation
 -------------